 Principles of Corporate Governance

 The Board is responsible to shareholders for the proper management of the Group.
-The Non-Executive Directors have a particular responsibility to ensure that the strategies proposed by the Executive Directors are fully considered.
 To enable the Board to discharge its duties, all Directors have full and timely access to all relevant information and there is a procedure for all Directors, in furtherance of their duties, to take independent professional advice, if necessary, at the expense of the Group.
 The Board has a formal schedule of matters reserved to it.
 It is responsible for overall group strategy, approval of major capital expenditure projects and consideration of significant financing matters.
 The Board met on six separate occasions in the year.